 US is sending more troops to the Middle East as violence rises between Israel and Hezbollah

-WASHINGTON (AP) — The U.S. is sending additional troops to the Middle East in response to a sharp spike in violence between Israel and Hezbollah forces in Lebanon that has raised the risk of a greater regional war, the Pentagon said Monday.
+WASHINGTON (AP) — The U.S. is sending a small number of additional troops to the Middle East in response to a sharp spike in violence between Israel and Hezbollah forces in Lebanon that has raised the risk of a greater regional war, the Pentagon said Monday.

 Pentagon press secretary Maj.
 Gen. Pat Ryder would provide no details on how many additional forces or what they would be tasked to do.
 The U.S. currently has about 40,000 troops in the region.

 The new deployments come after significant strikes by Israeli forces against targets inside Lebanon that have killed hundreds and as Israel is preparing to conduct further operations.
-Israeli Prime Minister Benjamin Netanyahu on Monday warned Lebanese civilians in a videotaped message to evacuate their homes ahead of further airstrikes.
+Israeli Prime Minister Benjamin Netanyahu on Monday warned Lebanese civilians in a videotaped message to evacuate their homes ahead of a widening air campaign.
 He spoke as Israeli warplanes continued to strike alleged Hezbollah targets in southern and eastern Lebanon.

+U.S. officials said a decision is expected soon, possibly this week, on whether the Lincoln will stay in the Middle East or continue on to the Asia-Pacific.

+Having two carrier strike groups in the Middle East at the same time has been relatively rare in recent years.
+But as violence has spiked between Israel and Hamas and Hezbollah, both Iranian-backed, the Biden administration has ordered the Navy to have the carriers and their warships overlap for several weeks on a couple occasions.

 The State Department is warning Americans to leave Lebanon as the risk of a regional war increases.